 He said, “I find working as a Support Planner so rewarding.
 I am privileged to work with a fantastic, diverse, highly qualified and experienced group of people who have a strong desire and passion for helping others every day together with the professionals who help our participants throughout their recovery and to return to health and work wherever possible.”

-Tracey L (Team Support Officer)
+Tracey L (Service Support Officer)

 Tracey joined the NIISQ Agency in November 2017 bringing 21 years in the CTP personal injury space in various support roles and is the go-to person behind our Support Planner team.